keenlabi/you-verify-assessment/README.md

 	1. Stock Added: This is triggered if the quantity added is greater than 0 `stock.added`

-	1. Stock Reduced: This is triggered if the quantity added is greater than 0 `stock.reduced`
+	1. Stock Reduced: This is triggered if the quantity added is less than 0 `stock.reduced`

 - **Validation**: Ensures valid stock data using DTOs and entity logic.